antoniolopesgomes/tedi/README.md

     .setRoutes({
         "$filters": ["JsonBodyParserFilter"],
         "/user": {
-            //you could add it here, in this case only this route would be filtered
+            //you could add it here, in this case only this segment would be filtered
             //"$filters": ["JsonBodyParserFilter"]
             "post": ["UserController", "create"],
             "get": ["UserController", "read"],